Amelia Dyer: Nursing

-After marrying George Thomas, Dyer trained as a nurse.
+Amelia Elizabeth Thomas trained as a nurse.
 From contact with a midwife, Ellen Dane, she learned of an easier way to earn a living—using her own home to provide lodgings for young women who had conceived illegitimately and then farming off the babies for adoption or allowing them to die of neglect and malnutrition.
-(Dane was forced to decamp to the US, shortly after meeting Amelia, to escape the attention of the authorities.)
+Dane decamped to the United States shortly after meeting Thomas to escape the attention of the authorities.
 Unmarried mothers during the Victorian period often struggled to gain an income since the 1834 Poor Law Amendment Act had removed any financial obligation from the fathers of illegitimate children, whilst bringing up their children in a society where single parenthood and illegitimacy were stigmatized.
 This led to the practice of baby farming, in which individuals acted as adoption or fostering agents in return for regular payments or a single, up-front fee from the babies' mothers.
 Many businesses were set up to take in these young women and care for them until they gave birth.
 The mothers subsequently left their unwanted babies to be looked after as "nurse children".

-The predicament of the parents involved were often exploited for financial gain: if a baby had well-off parents who wanted to keep the birth secret, the single fee might be as much as eighty pounds.
-Fifty pounds might be negotiated if the father of the child wanted to hush up his involvement.
-However, it was more common for these expectant young women to be impoverished.
-Such women would be charged about five pounds.

-Unscrupulous carers resorted to starving the farmed-out babies, to save money and even to hasten death.
-Noisy or demanding babies could be sedated with easily available alcohol and/or opiates.
-Godfrey's Cordial—known colloquially as "Mother's Friend" (a syrup containing opium)—was a frequent choice, but there were several other similar preparations.
-Many children died as a result of such dubious practices: "Opium killed far more infants through starvation than directly through overdose."
-Dr. Greenhow, investigating for the Privy Council, noted how children "kept in a state of continued narcotism will be thereby disinclined for food, and be but imperfectly nourished."
-Death from severe malnutrition would result, but the coroner was likely to record the death as debility from birth,' or 'lack of breast milk,' or simply 'starvation.
-Mothers who chose to reclaim or simply check on the welfare of their children could often encounter difficulties, but some would simply be too frightened or ashamed to tell the police about any suspected wrongdoing.
-Even the authorities often had problems tracing any children that were reported missing.

-This was the world opened up to her by the now-departed Ellen Dane.
-Dyer had to leave nursing with the birth of a daughter, Ellen Thomas.
-In 1869 the elderly George Thomas died and Amelia needed an income.
+Thomas had to leave nursing with the birth of a daughter named Ellen.

+George died in 1869, and his wife was left needing a new source of income.